By Lawrence

 aware of the uniqueness of the name as there were baseball hats,

-also a fair selection of Chinatown souvenirs, indicating that
+was also a fair selection of Chinatown souvenirs, indicating

 into

-to take back to his office.
-Behind the counter was a smiling
+piece to take back to his office.
+Behind the counter was a

 The tourist asked, "Can you tell me how this